 The acquisition of Tembec is subject to a number of conditions, certain of which are beyond our control and may prevent, delay or otherwise materially adversely affect completion of the acquisition of Tembec.
-Notably, the completion of the acquisition of Tembec is conditioned on receiving the Final Order by the Quebec Superior Court approving the plan of arrangement and key regulatory approvals.
+Notably, the completion of the acquisition of Tembec is conditioned on receiving the Final Order by the Quebec Superior Court approving the plan of arrangement, which has been obtained, and key regulatory approvals.

 The Tembec acquisition is also subject to regulatory requirements in the United States, Canada, Germany and China.
-Regulatory clearance in the United States and Germany has been obtained.
-Regulatory entities may impose certain requirements or obligations as conditions for their approval or in connection with their review.
+Regulatory clearances in all of these countries have been obtained.
+Certain other routine and customary approvals are expected shortly.